-What happens in the countries in Eastern Europe and the Southern Caucasus affects the European Union.
-Successive EU enlargements have brought these countries closer to the EU and their security, stability and prosperity increasingly impact on the EU’s.
-Closer cooperation between the EU and its Eastern European partners – Armenia, Azerbaijan, Belarus, Georgia, the Republic of Moldova and Ukraine – is a key objective of the EU's external relations.
+What happens in the countries in Eastern Europe and the southern Caucasus matters to the EU.
+As the EU has expanded, these countries have become closer neighbours, and their security, stability and prosperity increasingly affect the EU’s.
+Closer cooperation between the EU and its eastern European partners – Armenia, Azerbaijan, Belarus, Georgia, the Republic of Moldova and Ukraine – is very important for the EU's external relations.

 Launched in 2009, the Eastern Partnership [832 KB] is a joint initiative between the EU, EU countries and the eastern European partner countries.
 It enables partner countries interested in moving towards the EU and increasing political, economic and cultural links to do so.
 It is underpinned by a shared commitment to international law and fundamental values - democracy, the rule of law and respect for human rights and fundamental freedoms - and to the market economy, sustainable development and good governance.